 Teaching and research in the Department are amply supported by its infrastructure with modern lecture halls, fairly well equipped laboratories, glass house, plant house and herbarium facilities, books and periodicals and a botanical garden.

-In teaching, we offer General, Special and Applied Science degrees, providing students with a wide choice of attractive courses.
+In teaching, we offer General, Honours and Applied Science study programmes, providing students with a wide choice of attractive courses.

 The University of Peradeniya is the legatee of the University of Ceylon established in 1942 by amalgamation of the Ceylon Medical College and the Ceylon University College.
 The seat of this University, which was in Colombo, was shifted to Peradeniya from 1952 in stages.
 During 1972-1978, the University at Peradeniya became the Peradeniya Campus of the single University of Ceylon.
 In 1978, Peradeniya became the autonomous University of Peradeniya.